13-16/16-18 year olds, girls and boys (English level: Intermediate to Advanced)

-Oxford Young Professionals is an academic enrichment programme for forward-thinking students, combining a choice of vocational disciplines with English language tuition.
-The course integrates language, specialist tuition and cultural learning, providing an opportunity for young professionals to discover their potential career options.
+Young Professionals is an academic enrichment programme offering forward-thinking students an insight into different future career paths.
+The course combines professional skills tuition with a choice of vocational disciplines, integrating language, specialist tuition and cultural learning, to provide an opportunity for young professionals to discover their potential career options.

-The course consists of 25 hours of tuition per week, delivered with a variety of teaching styles, including theory lessons, practical sessions and group project work.
-Two full-day excursions are also provided each week, including one related to a student’s chosen specialism, enabling students to put classroom learning into practice and bring learning to life.
+The programme consists of 25 hours of career experience tuition per week delivered by subject specialists, which includes 9 hours subject theory, 6 hours subject practicals, 7 hours group project work, and 3 hour elective workshop.
+Two full-day excursions are also provided each week, including one ‘Study-in-Action’ day related to a student’s chosen specialism, enabling students to put classroom learning into practice and bring learning to life.

 Students’ English and ability level are assessed on the first day of the course, by which they will be placed in classes with students of similar age and ability, to make sure that the students are in a group most suited to their ability level.
-In addition, students will develop essential communication skills through academic subject themed approach.
-Learn key vocabulary relevant to modern life and develop language skills through active learning.
-Apply the linguistic skills learned in the classroom in the weekly workshops.
+In addition, students will develop essential communication skills through academic subject themed approach, learn key vocabulary relevant to modern life and develop language skills through active learning, as well as apply the linguistic skills learned in the classroom in the weekly workshops.

 - 25 hours of tuition each week to vocational subjects, combined with English tuition

 - Full afternoon and evening sports and action packed social programme

 - 2 full-day excursions per week including 1 ‘Study-in-Action’ day of chosen specialism